thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 Certificate fields can expose stable device identifiers and other metadata.
 In particular, IDevIDs and LDevIDs may reveal manufacturer identity, device serial numbers, or other information to peers.
-Protection against passive observers is, however, substantially improved since certificates are not transmitted in the clear in TLS 1.3 and DTLS 1.3.
+Protection against passive observers is, however, substantially improved since certificates are encrypted in TLS 1.3 and DTLS 1.3.
+Client certificates are also sent only after the server certificate has been received and validated.
+The authenticated peer still receives the certificate and learns the identifiers it contains.

 Manufacturer-assigned device serial numbers and EUI-48 or EUI-64 values can enable correlation across networks or application contexts.
 EUI-48 and EUI-64